 There’s nothing wrong with exercising

-People like Branch Warren have become notorious for their poor training form.
-The idea behind Branch Warren’s style of lifting is simple: if the bar ain’t bending, you are just pretending.
-If you put your ego to the side just for a little bit, you can avoid a lot of potential injuries.
+For instance, people like Branch Warren have become notorious for their poor training form.
+The idea behind Branch Warren’s style of lifting is simple – if the bar ain’t bending, you are just pretending.
+If you put your ego aside just for a little bit, you can avoid a lot of pain.